 The Important Stuff:

 - Getting there: Maroon Lake is at the end of Maroon Creek Road outside of Aspen, CO.
-As explained above, vehicle access is highly restricted; most access is by bus (more info here) and the road is closed in the winter
+As explained above, vehicle access is highly restricted; access is by advanced reservation only

 - Where to stay: camping is very limited in the area and fills up extremely quickly… definitely have a back up plan if you don’t have a reservation (for example: various lodging options in Aspen)